 - Encouraging social media engagement: Sharing your media mentions on social media can create a buzz and encourage your followers to continue the conversation.

 But let’s not jump the gun here.
-If your goal is to learn how to use HARO to get backlinks, there’s no doubt that it will require patience and a strategic approach to succeed.
+If your goal is to learn how to leverage HARO to get backlinks, there’s no doubt that it will require patience and a strategic approach.

 In order to improve over time, you need to collect data that can help you to do so.
 Think of it like a diet tracker and a daily set of weight measurements—by collecting that information, you can make informed decisions about how your inputs affect your output.